sandinmyjoints/zero-to-node/notes.md

 ## Slide 10 - Dev Env

 * I'll briefly describe my dev environment.
-* Coffescript is really "the best parts of Javascript".
-Protects you from tripping on some gotchas like global variables, semicolon insertion, weird type coercion.
+* Coffescript is "a little language that compiles to Javascript."
 * Coffescript looks better, more readable, significant whitespace.
 It reminds me of Python.
 Also hear it's like Ruby.
+* Coffescript is really "the best parts of Javascript".
+Protects you from tripping on some gotchas like global variables, semicolon insertion, weird type coercion.
 * Quick CS explanation (see slide)
 * My examples are in CS.
 Ask if anything is unclear about it.
 * Grunt: Command line dev tool.
 Very useful for tasks: watch, test, server.
 Like Rake in Ruby.
-* REPL = read eval print loop.
-The node and Coffeescript REPLs are nowhere near as good as IPython.
-Still sometimes useful.
-Oh well.

 ## Slide 11 - Config

+* So let's get started with our application.
+First, handling configuration.
 * `node-config` is one of the modules we installed above.
 * It provides runtime configuration control for node deployments.
 * Define config files per environment. (see slide)